-But what about a used car, especially a used car that’s beyond the time or mileage specified by the original warranty?
+But what about a used car, especially a used car that’s beyond the time or mileage specified by the original vehicle warranty?
 What about a used car purchased not from a dealer, but a private party?
-Is it possible to take out a service contract on those vehicles?
+Is it possible and/or advisable to take out a service contract on those vehicles?

 The answer is yes, and there may be good reasons to do so.

-That’s a major investment that most people don’t have the cash to cover all at once.
-That means they’re taking out a loan to pay for the cost of the car.
+That’s a major investment that’s becoming more challenging in 2021, as consumers struggle with rent, unemployment and all of the other expenses required for survival. .
+That means they’re taking out bigger and bigger loans to pay for the cost of the car.
 American consumers are financing -- on average -- more than $19,000 for used cars, and they’re doing it for 48 or even 60 months.

 A $20,000 note for five years on a car that is within 18 months of being completely out of warranty -- even with the supplemental warranties offered by CarMax and manufacturer Certified Pre-Owned Programs -- is a major gamble.
 A $19,000 car loan with a 3.11% APR for 60 months is $342 per month.
 Tighten that loan to 48 months, which most banks are going to want to do with higher mileage or older vehicles, and that payment rises to $421 per month.